Choose another writer in this calendar:

 Thomas Stearns Eliot was born in St. Louis, Missouri, the seventh and youngest child of a distinguished family of New England origin.
 Eliot's forebears included the Reverend William Greenleaf Eliot, founder of Washington University in St. Louis.
 Isaac Stearns on his mother's side was one of the original settlers of Massachusetts Bay Colony.
 Henry, Eliot's father, was a prosperous industrialist and his mother Charlotte was a poet.
 She wrote among others a biography of William Greenleaf Eliot.

 Eliot attended Smith Academy in St. Louis and Milton Academy in Massachusetts.
 In 1906 he went to Harvard, where he contributed poetry to Harvard Advocate.
 After receiving his B.A. in 1909, Eliot spent a year in France, attending Henri Bergson's lectures at the Sorbonne and studying poetry with the novelist and poet Henri Alain-Fournier.
 He then returned to Harvard, where he worked on a dissertation on the English idealist philosopher F.H.
 Bradley.
 Eliot also studied Sanskrit and Buddhism.

+not a pacifist."
 In 1915 Eliot made England his permanent home.
-With
+For a

 modernism, he started to reform poetic diction.
 Pound was largely